boson-php/docs/Writerside/topics/01.getting-started/installation.md

         supplied with the ready-to-distribute application.
         </tip>
         <warning>
-        The project is in development, soThe project is in development, so list of dependencies may change in the future.
+        The project is in development, so
+        list of dependencies may change in the future.
         </warning>
         <tabs>